CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 for (int i = 0 ; i < 512 ; i += 2) {
   // The ADC is controlled by writing directly to the control register, ADCSRA.
   // This allows us to avoid the overhead involved with
-  // Wait for the ADC to convert. while(!(ADCSRA & 0x10));
+  // Wait for the ADC to be ready. while(!(ADCSRA & 0x10));
   // Restart the conversion.
   ADCSRA = 0xf5;